caomem/DmdgpRealization/README.md

   1.99024    1.70985    1.96962    1.32683
   1.0        1.0        1.0        1.0
 ```
-Where the secound, third and fourth columns refer, respectively, to the positions x, y and z of the elements named by the first line.
-The fifth line is about the asijdaoi homogeneous model.
+Where the secound, third and fourth lines refer, respectively, to the positions x, y and z of the elements named by the first line.
+The fifth line is about the homogeneous model.

 ### Flat Projection